markt-de/puppet-galera/README.md

 ### Custom repository configuration

 This module automatically determines which APT/YUM repositories need to be configured.
 This depends on your choices for `$vendor_type`, `$vendor_version` and `$wsrep_sst_method`.
-Each of these choices may enabled additional repositories.
+Each of these choices may enable additional repositories.

 For example, if setting `$vendor_type=codership` and `$wsrep_sst_method=xtrabackup`, the module will enable the Codership repository to install the Galera server and the Percona repository to install the XtraBackup tool.
 This works because every vendor/version and SST method may specify the internal `$want_repos` parameter, which is essentially a list of repositories.